 Sensory Dinosaur Dig

 This activity is a great sensory exploration that kids can literally dig their hands into.
 It opens up conversations about states of matter, and it allows for great practice in comparisons.
 You can customize it to your child’s interests.
 And you can introduce your child to the exciting world of archeology.
 Plus it makes for a pretty tasty treat.
+(Learn why sensory activities are so important for kids—> The Big Benefits of Sensory Play)

 - Two boxes of Jell-O mix